tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/活体人脸比对（SDK）接入指引/SDK自定义能力说明/Android自定义能力_intl_en.md

-This document introduces the custom capabilities of the FaceID SDK (global edition).
+This document introduces the custom capabilities of the eKYC SDK (global edition).

 ### I. Custom UI

 #### Customizing layout

-The FaceID SDK supports custom UI by using `AuthUiConfig` (see the API description document) or passing in `Layout resId`.
+The eKYC SDK supports custom UI by using `AuthUiConfig` (see the API description document) or passing in `Layout resId`.

 The usage is as follows: